 - Transmission rights-of-way, including the towers and lines, be located adjacent to existing roads, canals and property lines.
-Towers should be sited at the end of fields wherever possible. - Diagonal alignments of -transmission -lines -and -towers -through -agricultural -fields should be avoided. - TheTo the extent consistent to prudent utility practices, the use of H-frame transmission towers or mono poles should be considered in the agricultural area where their placement would minimize the removal of land from production and facilitate the operation of farm equipment. - When the need arises for a second transmission line, it should be placed within the same right-of-way as the first line, parallel to and alongside existing towers, in order to avoid the staggering of tower placement and further impacts to agricultural activities. - All transmission towers near airports or crop duster strips shall comply with FAA regulations. - The -operating -entity -shall -provide -grounding -of -stationary -structures where necessary in order to minimize the build-up of electrical charge and protect avian species. - Questions concerning payments for rights-of-way, liability in the event of damage to transmission structures, and weed clearance at the tower footings are subject to negotiation between the utility company and the landowners. - • Any new transmission lines shall include a Record of Survey of the route. - The Line route shall be monumented at points that insure the right-of-way can be established on the ground in the field. - Any -new -route -surveys -or -resurveys -of -existing -route -shall -have California Coordinates.-These Coordinates shall be of the right-of-way and section /tract corners used to establish the right-of-way. - Copies -of -all -coordinates -shall -be -in -a -format -to -be -used -for -Geographical Information System (GIS) and submitted to the County Surveyor.
+Towers should be sited at the end of fields wherever possible. - Diagonal alignments of transmission lines and towers through agricultural fields should be avoided. - To the extent consistent to prudent utility practices, the use of H-frame transmission towers or mono poles should be considered in the agricultural area where their placement would minimize the removal of land from production and facilitate the operation of farm equipment. - When the need arises for a second transmission line, it should be placed within the same right-of-way as the first line, parallel to and alongside existing towers, in order to avoid the staggering of tower placement and further impacts to agricultural activities. - All transmission towers near airports or crop duster strips shall comply with FAA regulations. - The operating entity shall provide grounding of stationary structures where necessary in order to minimize the build-up of electrical charge and protect avian species. - Questions concerning payments for rights-of-way, liability in the event of damage to transmission structures, and weed clearance at the tower footings are subject to negotiation between the utility company and the landowners. - Any new transmission lines shall include a Record of Survey of the route. - The Line route shall be monumented at points that insure the right-of-way can be established on the ground in the field. - Any new route surveys or resurveys of existing route shall have California Coordinates.
+These Coordinates shall be of the right-of-way and section/tract corners used to establish the right-of-way. - Copies of all coordinates shall be in a format to be used for Geographical Information System (GIS) and submitted to the County Surveyor.

-Due to the direct impacts geothermalrenewable energy development has on existing and future transmission lines in Imperial County, it is necessary to consult with the Imperial Irrigation District.-and other affected agencies.
-The District's position is that it-owns line, Southwest Powerlink, lines traversing east-west through the Valley; however, the District is part owner of this facility as well as the Imperial Valley Substation.
-County.

-Draft Renewable Energy and Transmission Element (Revised July 2, 2015) and operates all-transmission lines within its service area.
-The current primary exception to this is ownership/operations of the two 500-kV transmission
+Due to the direct impacts renewable energy development has on existing and future transmission lines in Imperial County, it is necessary to consult with the Imperial Irrigation District and other affected agencies.
+The District's owns and operates transmission lines within its service area.
+The primary exception to this is ownership/operations of the two 500-kV transmission lines traversing east-west through Imperial County.

-The IID and the geothermal developers have worked jointly in the building of the 230-kV line running from the East Mesa area north to the Southern California Edison system.
+The IID and the geothermal developers have worked jointly in the building of the 230kV line running from the East Mesa area north to the Southern California Edison system.
+The IID is currently constructing capacity expansion to Path 42, located east of the Salton Sea.